samhakem/spacy_lab/basics/README.md

   - Cleaning up line breaks to allow _sm model to work as efficiently as possible
   - named entity recognition (NER)
   - Finding parts of speech
+  - Extracting nouns and noun chunks
+  - Extracting verbs and verb phrases
+  -